 The estimates of useful lives as translated into depreciation rates are detailed in the leasehold improvements and equipment policy above.
 These rates and the residual lives of the assets are reviewed annually taking cognizance of the forecasted commercial and economic realities and through benchmarking of accounting treatments within the industry.

-Notes to the financial statements for the year ended September 30, 2012 (Expressed in Trinidad and Tobago Dollars)
+Notes to the financial statements For the year ended September 30, 2013

-3. Critical accounting estimates and judgements (Continued)
+3. Critical accounting estimates and judgments (Continued)

 Contingent liabilities